Project Management A Socio Technical Approach Pdf

 1. Conduct a Socio‑Technical Audit

-2. encourage Cross‑Functional Collaboration
+2. support Cross‑Functional Collaboration

 3. Iterate with Feedback Loops